bentoml/BentoML/docs/source/quickstart.rst

     $ git clone http://github.com/bentoml/bentoml
     $ jupyter notebook bentoml/guides/quick-start/bentoml-quick-start-guide.ipynb

-In order to build model server docker image, you will also need to install `docker` for your system, read more about how to install docker `here <https://docs.docker.com/install/>`_.
+In order to build model server docker image, you will also need to install :code:`docker` for your system, read more about how to install docker `here <https://docs.docker.com/install/>`_.